USAT Liberty: World War II

 In 1963 the tremors associated with the eruption of Mount Agung caused the vessel to slip off the beach, and she now lies on a sand slope in 25 to 100 ft of water, providing one of the most popular dive sites off Bali.

-The wreck of USAT Liberty is often misidentified as USAT Liberty Glo or identified by the misnomer, USS Liberty.
+The wreck of USAT Liberty is often misidentified as USAT Liberty Glo or identified by its former name, USS Liberty.
 The wreck is sometimes incorrectly referred to as a Liberty ship, through confusion of the ship's name with the class of World War II-built standard design cargo ships.

 Dive site

 Liberty′s wreck rests about 40 m from the beach in Tulamben, Bali, Indonesia.
 The highest point of the wreck is the stern at a depth of about 5 m and the lowest point sits at about 30 m.
 Coral formations can be observed on the wreck's guns.

 It is also beside a species-rich zone called "Coral Garden" (depth 4-25 m).